sea3551/palm-sEMG-doorknob-filtered/README.md

 This repository releases palm surface EMG (sEMG) recordings collected during doorknob-rotation actions.
 Data are minimally preprocessed to support reproducible research.

+The data used in this study were collected after obtaining approval from the Institutional Review Board (IRB) of Kyungpook National University Hospital, in accordance with ethical guidelines (IRB number: KNUH 2025).

+## License
+Data © 2025 Yeonjung Shin — released under **CC BY 4.0**.
+See `LICENSE` for the full text.

 ---

 # What's included